 However, employers have until the end of March to file that W-2 information with the IRS.
-Because tax refunds may be issued before employer W-2 information is received and verified by the IRS, fraudsters have a window to submit fake tax returns.
+Because tax refunds may be issued before employer W-2 information is received and verified by the IRS, fraudsters potentially have a two-month window to submit fake tax returns.
 And a refund can be sent to any address or account the fraudster specifies.
 All of this occurs without the taxpayer’s knowledge.

-Consumers may contact the Attorney General’s Consumer Protection Division at:
+Consumers may contact the Attorney General’s Consumer Protection Unit at:

-Consumer Protection Division
+Consumer Protection Unit

 P.O.
 Box 30213